-A pediatric cardiologist and/or a neonatologist may be involved in your child's care.
+A pediatric cardiologist and/or a neonatologist will be involved in your child's care.
 A pediatric cardiologist specializes in the diagnosis and medical management of congenital heart defects, as well as heart problems that may develop later in childhood.
 A neonatologist specializes in illnesses affecting newborns, both premature and full-term.

 Diagnostic testing for congenital heart disease varies by the child's age, clinical condition, and institutional preferences.
 Some tests that may be recommended include the following: